-Choosing your wood for your routed wood sign is purpose decision.
-What purpose will the sign serve.
-For example will the wood sign be an outside wood sign or an indoor wood sign.
+Choosing your wood for your routed wood sign is a big decision.
+What purpose will the sign serve?
+For example, will the wood sign be an outside wood sign or an indoor wood sign?
 Looking at these questions determines a few of the reasons for determining the best wood for your wood sign.

 Determining The Best Wood For Your Wood Signs